smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 Fundamentally each of these usages is based around some kind of lie.
 From living in a society of ignorant sheep, to suffering through a romantic relationship or parasitic sort of friendship, all the way down to an argument with your own (more than likely clinically depressed) self, the fakeness represents tension.
 Very few of these songs could be described as even remotely cheerful; it's more, "I'm screwed up, you're screwed up, everything's screwed up, tune 'em down to drop C&sharp;."

-For fake-filled songs that have nothing to do with metal or metal-adjacent genres, I might recommend "I Wanna Have Your Babies" by Natasha Bedingfield, "6 in the Morning" by D12, "Hot Like Fire" by Jessica Simpson, or "No Diggity" by Blackstreet.
+For fake-filled songs that have nothing to do with metal or metal-adjacent genres, I might recommend "I Wanna Have Your Babies" by Natasha Bedingfield, "6 in the Morning (Come on In)" by D12, "Hot Like Fire" by Jessica Simpson, or "No Diggity" by Blackstreet.
 Or "From Chaos" by 311, "I Know I Know I Know" by Tegan and Sara, "Crumble" by Dinosaur Jr., or "If Only She Knew" by Michelle Branch.
 Every damn one of these has some kind of fake behavior.

 (Or "Complicated" by Avril Lavigne, "Explode" by Nelly Furtado, "Drop It Like It's Hot" by Snoop Dogg, "But It's Better If You Do" by Panic! at the Disco, or...)